 Spoons: Generally, a soup spoon and a dessert spoon are the only spoons required.
 A demitasse spoon may be brought out with a cup and saucer for coffee, though using the dessert spoon is considered acceptable to stir within all but the most formal settings.
 Different soup spoons are available for cream soups or broths, but a standard soup spoon is usually enough.
 A tablespoon or place spoon may be set on a formal table if the meal requires it, and they are often used for an informal meal where no soup is served.
 A teaspoon is only required when there will be tea served.

-Serving pieces: Service flatware usually includes a soup ladle, a large serving spoon, a large serving fork, a pie or cake wedge and a cheese knife.
-Be sure that you have the correct serving utensils for the foods you want to serve.
+Serveware: Service flatware usually includes a soup ladle, a large serving spoon, a large serving fork, a pie or cake wedge, and a cheese knife.
+Be sure that you have the correct serving utensils for the foods you regularly serve.